alexei-matveev/datasource-clj/README.md

     docker run -d -p 3000:3000 --name=grafana \
         -e "GF_INSTALL_PLUGINS=grafana-simple-json-datasource" grafana/grafana

 and  configure   a  SimpleJson  Datasource  pointing   to  your  host, e.g. http://192.168.0.1:8080.
 Beware that localhost inside  a Docker container does not point to the Docker Host.
+You may need to configure Proxy  in the  Container environment  if  you are  behind a  corporate Firewall, e.g.:

+    docker run ... -e "https_proxy=..." ...

 ## License